Edinburgh-Genome-Foundry/DnaCauldron/docs/index.rst

 To assemble several parts and a receptor plasmid into a single construct, use `single_assembly`.
 The parts can be provided either as paths to genbank files or as Biopython records.
-Dna Cauldron returns a Biopython record of the final assembly, and (optionally) writes it to a Genbank file.
+DNA Cauldron returns a Biopython record of the final assembly, and (optionally) writes it to a Genbank file.

 .. code:: python